Faith Moves Forward

 Forgetting those things which are behind, and reaching forth unto those things which are before, I press toward the mark for the prize of the high calling of God in Christ Jesus.
 (Philippians 3:13-14 KJV)

 Prior to Paul’s conversion, he was known as Saul of Tarsus, an overzealous Pharisee who persecuted the Christian church.
 Saul behaved like a wild man, breathing out murderous threats against believers, going into their homes and dragging them off to prison.
 Eager to stamp out the Christian faith, he went to the High Priest in Jerusalem and requested authority to arrest Christians in Damascus.
 As he was nearing the city, a bright light from Heaven shined around him.
 Saul was struck blind, and he fell to the ground.
 He heard a voice say, “Saul!
 Saul!
 Why do you persecute me?”
 (Acts 9:4).
 Saul replied, “Who is speaking?”
 The voice answered, “I am Jesus, whom you are persecuting.
 Arise and go into the city and wait for further instructions.”
 (Acts 9:5-6).
 The men traveling with Saul stood speechless, for they heard a voice but saw no one.
 They led Paul by the hand into Damascus, and he was there three days, blind, and without food and drink.
-Ananias, a devout follower of Christ, was sent to restore Saul’s sight and baptize him.
+Ananias, a devout follower of Christ, was sent to restore Saul’s sight and to baptize him.
 Saul wasted no time and began preaching in the synagogues that Jesus was the Son of God.
 The people who heard him were afraid, for they knew he had persecuted Christians in Jerusalem.
-The former persecutor of Christ took the message of salvation to the Gentiles, spread the Gospel throughout the Roman Empire, authored 13 Epistles in the New Testament, and was a preacher, teacher, church founder, and missionary who shaped the history of Christianity.
+The former persecutor of Christ took the message of salvation to the Gentiles, authored 13 Epistles in the New Testament, and was a preacher, teacher, church founder, and missionary who helped shape the history of Christianity.